d-iii-s/teaching-operating-systems/src/stack-memory-allocation/README.md

 Writing into stack frame to illustrate potential for control flow corruption.
 Exact behavior again depends on the compiler optimization level, the control flow corruption effect aims at no optimization.

+## Hit Stack Variable

+Writing into stack frame at interactively entered offsets.

+## See Stack Growth

+Stack overflow with memory map dump.
+Shows how the stack block grows on demand.